New here? Start with the complete side hustle guide →

 This post contains affiliate links.
 If you click through and buy something, I may earn a small commission — at no extra cost to you.
 I only recommend tools I’ve actually used or thoroughly researched.

 Let’s get one thing out of the way first.
-The word “fast” in the title of this post deserves some honesty.
+You’ll see the word “fast” attached to this topic all over Pinterest — and it deserves some honesty.

 You can make money on Pinterest.
 Plenty of bloggers and content creators do — including me.
 But “fast” is relative.
 If you’re expecting to pin a few products today and wake up to commissions tomorrow, that’s not how it works.